greglook/vault/doc/indexing.md

 the relevant information each time a query is performed, a much better aproach is to _index_ the data in the blobs.

-In general, an index provides a _view_ of the stored data which caches desired search criteria in a rapidly-accessible form.
+An index provides a view of the stored data which caches desired blob properties as rapidly-accessible _records_.
 Indexes are **not** authoritative stores of the blob data, and should not store entire blob contents.

-Since index state is not intended to be durable, it can be destroyed and rebuilt at any time from the blob data.
+Since index state is not intended to be durable, it can be destroyed and rebuilt at any time from the source blob data.

-## Corpus
+## Architecture

-The various indexes on the blobs in a user's store are arranged into a _corpus_ (name to be improved).
-The corpus supports most of the methods of a blob-store except the `get` operation.
-To index a blob, you simply `put!` it into the corpus.

-The corpus uses one of the contained indexes to determine whether it's already seen a blob.
-See the [blob index](#Blob%20Index) below.
+An index is defined by a _record schema_ and a _projection function_ which
+transforms a blob into a sequence of records to store in the index.
+Blobs may map to zero records, indicating that the blob is not relevant to the index.
+Alternately, a single blob can map to many records, as in the case of datoms from an entity update blob.

+Each index is then implemented by an underlying _search engine_ which handles the record storage and querying.
+For example, a 'brute force' engine could be implemented with a backing blob store and the projection function.
+To answer a query, the entire blob store would be enumerated, each blob transformed into records, and the records matched against the given pattern.

+Engines can be implemented on many kinds of databases.
+Early support will probably consist of an in-memory implementation and later a SQLite3-backed engine.

 ## Search Interface